MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 *Examples*

-These examples check if the following input referes to a valid time:
+These examples check if the following input refers to a valid time:

 ```
 isTime('PT30M')